jnozzi/cocoadev.com/markdown/InstalledMemory.md

 ----

 The sysctl() function can give you that info (and a whole lot more too), but it's usage can be a little tricky at first.
-I'd advise checking out it's man page (    man 3 sysctl), the header (at     /usr/include/sys/sysctl.h) and this page which has a code snippet using it to check the number of cpus (General/CheckNumberOfCPUs).  -- Bo
+I'd advise checking out it's man page (    man 3 sysctl), the header (at     /usr/include/sys/sysctl.h) and this page which has a code snippet using it to check the number of cpus (CheckNumberOfCPUs).  -- Bo

 ----